Kaʻōanaʻeha: Parentage

 Fifty years after her death, a claim was brought by Robert William Wilcox that she was the daughter of Keaka, a low-ranking Tahitian chief, who came to the islands and married Kalikoʻokalani.
 This claim was brought up in an editorial to defame one of Kaʻōanaʻeha's descendants.

 Royal status

-Because of her royal status, when she was born pūloʻuloʻu or kapu sticks with tapa-covered balls on the ends were set up before her house and pahu heiau or kapu drums were beaten heralding her birth.
-Further confirmation of her high status was when her father Keliimaikai died in 1810, she was reportedly the only person allowed to enter his premises.
+Because of her royal status, when she was born, pūloʻuloʻu or kapu sticks with tapa-covered balls on the ends were set up before her house, and pahu heiau or kapu drums were beaten, heralding her birth.
+Also, when her father, Keliʻimaikaʻi, died in 1810, she was reportedly the only person allowed to enter his premises.

-One romantictised version of her meeting with English sailor John Young is similar to the story of Pocahontas and John Smith:
+One romanticized version of her meeting with English sailor John Young is similar to the story of Pocahontas and John Smith: